 - be registered for a basic science degree (including mathematics and engineering);

 - be expected to obtain a First or Upper Second class honours degree.

 We aim to recruit 6 students each year, with preference given to undergraduate students who have just completed the penultimate year of their studies.
 Students will be awarded a stipend of approximately £180/week.

-To apply, you will need to send a copy of your CV along with a covering letter outlining why you are interested in the scheme and what your research interests are to email@example.com.
+To apply, you will need to send a transcript of your marks to date, a copy of your CV along with a covering letter outlining why you are interested in the scheme and what your research interests are to email@example.com.

 The deadline for applications is Friday, 18 January 2019.